 11. Split Lip Press

 An independent publishing house of collections of short fiction, poetry collections, anthologies and novellas, Split Lip Press is headed up by J. Scott Bugher who is also the founder of Split Lip Magazine.
 Split Lip Press aims to publish high quality books and get them to readerships who appreciate great books.
 Authors who work with Split Lip Press can expect to not have to wait many years for their books to launch, to receive 20-25% of their sales, have a visually appealing book and get thorough promotion.
-Although this publisher isn’t currently accepting submissions, keep an eye on this page for details of when this changes.
+While they are currently closed for submissions, the reading period for flash fiction, short stories, and full-length manuscripts will open from 1 January 2020.
+Check this page for more details.

-Founded by Lawrence Knorr who is supported by a team of staff, Sunberry Press is a traditional publisher based in Mechanicsburg.
-This publisher publishes trade paperback books, books in hardcover and ebooks across various fiction and nonfiction genres, and sells them through booksellers across the world.
+Founded by Lawrence Knorr who is supported by a team of staff, Sunbury Press Books is a traditional publisher based in Mechanicsburg.
+This publisher publishes trade paperback books, books in hardcover and ebooks across various fiction and nonfiction genres and sells them through booksellers across the world.
 Books it publishes are written by new and established authors.
-Receiving in excess of 1000 book proposals a year, Sunberry Press publishes around 50 books annually.
-If you’re interested in submitting a proposal, Sunberry Press is always on the lookout for historical fiction, history books, police procedurals, crime thrillers, young adult, steampunk, science, current events, self-help and others, which you can find out about at this page.
-Submissions through several Sunberry Press imprints can be made using Submittable.
+Receiving in excess of 1000 book proposals a year, Sunbury Press publishes around 50 books annually.
+Currently, Sunbury Press Books is looking for submissions in history, police procedurals, crime thrillers, mystery, young adult, espionage, adventure, detective, legal, urban, dystopian, horror, fantasy, and young adult fiction.
+Check this page for more details.

 Founded in 1936, University of Pittsburgh Press is a publisher of scholarly works, short fiction, poetry and books about Western Pennsylvania and Pittsburgh.
 Topics of its scholarly books include political science, international studies, history books, Latin American studies, Russian studies, Eastern European studies, history and philosophy of science and literary studies.
-The subjects of the books it publishes on the Western Pennsylvania region include history, art, photography, architecture, guidebooks and biographies.
+They accept submissions about Eastern European and Russian studies, Central Asian studies, Latin American studies, poetry, environmental studies, Pittsburgh and Western Pennsylvania regional studies, the history of architecture and the built environment, urban studies, composition and literacy, and the history and philosophy of medicine, science, and technology.
 If you’re interested in making a submission to University of Pittsburgh Press, take a look at this page, which provides comprehensive information on how to submit a manuscript proposal.
+While they are currently closed for poetry submissions, you can still check this page for details about upcoming open submission calls.
 Inquiries need to be submitted to the appropriate acquisitions editor.

 14. Whitaker House

 Based in New Kensington, Whitaker House is a Christian publishing house that was founded in 1970 and since this time has been dedicated to spreading the gospel to the world through high quality books.
 The topics of the Christian books this publisher publishes include Christian living, devotions, biographies, autobiographies, fiction, books of relevance to a particular gender, marriage, family, prayer, inspiration and theology.
 If you’re interested in making a submission to Whitaker House, it’s best to have a literary agent represent you, as this publisher doesn’t accept unsolicited manuscripts.
-Take a read of this publisher’s detailed submission guidance document for more information.
+Check out their detailed submission guidelines for more information.

 15. Quirk Books

 Founded by David Borgenicht in 2002, Quirk Books is based in the Old City district of Philadelphia.
-Publishing 25 books annually, some of the genres of its titles include young adult, mystery books, children’s books, cookbooks, pop culture books and art books.
-Quirk Books is always on the lookout for manuscripts that are original and fun.
+Publishing 25 books annually, Quirk Books is always on the lookout for manuscripts that are original and fun.
+The company is currently open to submissions in adult fiction, pop-culture driven non-fiction, mysteries, thrillers and true-crime novels with a feminist angle, horrors, women-centric works, picture books, middle grade fiction and non-fiction, young adult fiction and non-fiction, sci-fi fiction, pop-history, gift books, and more.
 If you’re considering making a submission to this publisher, you can submit your book idea through emailing a query letter with some sample chapters if you have them to one of the editors who work at Quirk Books.
 Take a look here for further details.